Edmonton, Queensland: History

 The Edmonton Catholic School was established on 29 April 1929 by the Sisters of Mercy with an initial enrolment of 30 pupils.
-In 1965 it was renamed St Therese’s School.
+In 1965 it was renamed St Therese's School.
 As suburban development increased around Edmonton, the rising number of students made it necessary to relocate the school to neighbouring Bentley Park in 1995.
-Although now under lay leadership, the school continues to operated in the Mercy tradition.
+Although now under lay leadership, St Therese's School continues to operate in the Mercy tradition.

 The Edmonton parish of the Roman Catholic Diocese of Cairns was established in 1965.
 Its only church, St Theresa's, is at 135 Robert Street in neighbouring Bentley Park.

 The Edmonton public library building opened in 1975.

 The primary industry in Edmonton was traditionally growing sugarcane, but as Edmonton has grown, it has become an outer suburb of Cairns.
 Edmonton has experienced rapid growth in new housing estates in recent years resulting in consequent population growth.

+On 20 October 1983, the first Sikh temple in Queensland, the Guru Nanak Gurudwara, was opened at 289 Djarragun Way (just off the Bruce Highway) but is now within the present-day boundaries of neighbouring Mount Peter.

 Edmonton Uniting Church opened in 1998.

 In March 2006, Tropical Cyclone Larry hit Edmonton causing minimal damage.
 The centre of the cyclone passed through the town of Innisfail, 75 km south of the suburb.

-At the 2006 census, Edmonton had a population of 8,035.

-Isabella State School opened on 1 January 2007.
+Isabella State School opened on 29 January 2007.